Hitachi

 Using maps, BIM for buildings and facilities, point cloud data, and other resources, we build digital twins that reproduce cities, social infrastructure, and facilities in buildings in virtual space.

-These technologies can be used to inspect facilities and other equipment to improve operational efficiency, ensure worker safety, and reduce the risk of delays, thereby realizing DX for urban infrastructure.
+These technologies can be used to inspect facilities and other equipment to improve operational efficiency, ensure worker safety, and reduce the risk of delays, thereby realizing DX for disaster prevention and facility maintenance tasks.

 Solution